-If your benefit is automatically rolled over to an IRA provider selected by the Plan Administrator, such amounts will be invested in a manner designed to preserve principal and provide a reasonable rate of return.
+If your benefit is automatically rolled over to an IRA selected by the Plan Administrator, such amounts will be invested in a manner designed to preserve principal and provide a reasonable rate of return.
 Common types of investment vehicles that may be used include money market accounts, certificates of deposit or stable value funds.
 Reasonable expenses may be charged against the IRA account for expenses associated with the establishment and maintenance of the IRA.
 Any such expenses will be no greater than similar fees charged for other IRAs maintained by the IRA provider.
-For further information regarding the automatic rollover requirements, including further information regarding the IRA provider and the applicable fees and expenses associated with the automatic rollover IRA, please contact Mass Mutual.
+For further information regarding the automatic rollover requirements, including further information regarding the IRA provider and the applicable fees and expenses associated with the automatic rollover IRA, please contact the Plan Administrator or other designated Plan representative.

 In-service distributions.
 You may withdraw vested amounts from the Plan while you are still employed with us, but only if you satisfy the Plan's requirements for in-service distributions.
-Under the Plan, you may take an in-service distribution if:
+Different in-service distribution options apply depending on the type of contribution being withdrawn from the Plan.